DevShep/XMLWriter/README.md

 XMLWriter
 =========

-Small PHP utilty to allow elegant, self-validating conversions from an array to XML.
+Small PHP utility to allow elegant, self-validating conversions from an array to XML.